gsemet/python-fiximports/README.rst

     from abc import dce, \
                     fgh

-``fiximports`` automatically splits ``import`` statements that uses a comma. ``\`` and parenthesis are not supported.
+``fiximports`` automatically splits ``import`` statements that use a comma. ``\`` and parenthesis are not supported.

-**Bonus**: enforcing this rule ensure you can always find occurences of the following search
+**Bonus**: enforcing this rule ensures you can always find occurences of the following search
 pattern: ``import name_of_the_object``.
+This really practical since it will be always the same pattern.

 Rule 2
 ------

-Import statements are organized in block, separated by an empty line.
+Import statements are organized in blocks, separated by an empty line.
 Each block is alphabetically sorted.

 This removes any ambiguity in the placement of an import line in a given block.
+When two developers on two different branches want to add the same import in the same file, the location of this line will be the same and so the merge if any will be obvious.

 **Yes:**